texhex/plinemods/README.md

 # PLineMods

-Some mods for the [Production Line](https://www.positech.co.uk/productionline/) game from [Positech Games](http://www.positech.co.uk/) to allow a higher vertical integration level.
+Some mods for the [Production Line](https://www.positech.co.uk/productionline/) game from [Positech Games](http://www.positech.co.uk/) to allow a higher level of vertical integration.

 ## Contents